-- Signs of illness for at least 6 months, and at least 1 month of clear symptomatology is present.
+- Signs of illness for at least 6 months, and at least 1 month of in which symptoms that meet criterion A are present.

-- Condition not attributable to any medical condition, mental health problems, or substance abuse.
+- Condition not attributable to any other medical condition, mental health diagnosis, or substance abuse.

 Schizophrenia cannot be diagnosed through laboratory tests or imaging studies.
 However, some brain-imaging studies reveal increased ventricular and decreased frontal lobe volume.